 We don't even know what to look for

 There is uncertainty in the SETI community about the most effective way to search for alien civilizations.
-The dominant method until now has been to look for "unnatural" radio signals (of the latest, striking, I have spoken here).
+The dominant method until now has been to search for “unnatural” radio signals (of the latest, sensational, I have spoken here).
 Messages intentionally transmitted to Earth from a distant civilization, or radio waves accidentally spilled into space, such as chatter from cell phones and televisions.

 But this approach is based on a bold assumption: that other civilizations are more or less like ours.

-"It's hard to predict what another civilization is doing," says Werthimer.
-"We're looking for the kinds of things we would do, but it could be a completely wrong approach."
+“It's hard to predict what another civilization is doing,” Werthimer says.
+“We try the kinds of things we would do, but that might be completely the wrong approach.”

 But Chinese researchers are using the same methods

-The Chinese SETI (Professor Zhang and his two students) has already identified about 70 solar systems within the Milky Way galaxy for FAST to observe.
-All of them have a stable sun and planets with the right conditions to hold liquid water - the best ingredients for life to emerge.
+China's SETI (Professor Zhang and his two students) has already identified around 70 solar systems within the Milky Way galaxy for observation by FAST.
+They all have a stable sun and planets with the right conditions to hold liquid water – the best ingredients for life to emerge.

 Like the novelist, Zhao expects extraterrestrial civilizations to be probably far more advanced than ours.

-Also Tao Zhenzhao, the other student who collaborates with Zhang, approached SETI after a big binge of science fiction.
+The Tao Zhenzhao, the other student who collaborates with Zhang, approached SETI after great science fiction binges.
 In his opinion, looking for a cosmic neighbor is simply a sensible thing to do.

 What will be in the coming months for Chinese SETI?